Understanding Life Insurance Rating Classes

 Continue reading to learn more about life insurance rate classes (also known as life insurance underwriting classes).

 What are the various rating classes?

-Life insurance companies generally assign the following rating classes to new policies.
+Life insurance companies assign the following life insurance risk categories for rating classes and new policies.

 - Preferred Plus (also known as Preferred Best, Super Preferred, Premier & Elite)